DDTBOX/tutorials/DDTBox Documentation.md

 For more information about LibSVM and the full list of libSVM flags see https://www.csie.ntu.edu.tw/~cjlin/libsvm/

-The citation for LibSVM is Chih-Chung Chang and Chih-Jen Lin, LIBSVM : a library for support vector machines.
+The citation for LibSVM is Chih-Chung Chang and Chih-Jen Lin, LIBSVM : A library for support vector machines.
 ACM Transactions on Intelligent Systems and Technology, 2:27:1--27:27, 2011.

 The following inputs are used as flags for LibSVM in DDTBox:

--c : Cost Parameter
+**-c** : Cost Parameter

--s SVM Type : set type of SVM
+**-s** SVM Type : set type of SVM

   0 -- C-Support Vector Classification